TheThinkingHome/Automations/blueprints/automation/sentinel_notify.md

 1. **Mode**, choose Battery or Entity.
 2. **Sensors to Watch**, pick your Sentinel sensor(s) of the chosen family, and select the memory helper you created.
 3. **Battery Settings**, an optional toggle used only in Battery mode.
-4. **Notification Targets** and Style, where and how to send, including the high- and normal-priority lists.
+4. **Notification Targets and Style**, where and how to send, including the high- and normal-priority lists.
 5. **Quiet Hours**, an optional window that holds normal-priority pushes overnight.
 6. **Daily Reminder**, the optional once-a-day nudge, its time, and the optional all-clear.
-7. **Advanced, debug logging**.
+7. **Advanced**, debug logging.

 The Battery Settings section applies only to Battery mode; in Entity mode, leave it alone.
 Entity mode has no extra options of its own, the sensor decides what is flagged, and this companion reports it.